August 20, 2025

 This approach mirrors existing prehab models used before surgery.
 It sets a strong foundation and protects long-term results.

-Supporting GLP-1 members with movement while they are actively taking medication:
+Supporting GLP-1 members with structured lifestyle support while they are actively taking medication:

 - Preserves lean muscle⁵